EDI2XML

 Tag Archive for: EDI implementation

 The concept of Electronic Data Interchange (EDI) is still very abstract for a business owner up until today.
-More often, as soon as an SME (small to medium-size enterprise) is requested by an important partner to comply with electronic data interchange process or do EDI, everyone gets on a big pig panic inside the enterprise, and all reinforcements are being called to help with such project.
+More often, as soon as an SME (small to medium-sized enterprise) is requested by an important partner to comply with the electronic data interchange process or do EDI, everyone gets into a big pig panic inside the enterprise, and all reinforcements are being called to help with such a project.

 It is essential that senior management be involved in any EDI integration project and implementation, at least at a high level.

-The implementation team should set and ETA and develop a plan with a complete list of tasks, resources required, and delivery estimates.
+The implementation team should set an ETA and develop a plan with a complete list of tasks, resources required, and delivery estimates.

 While the choice of standard of EDI format and communication protocols is very limited, this phase consists on just reviewing and making sure all specs and documentations are in place for the kick-off.